-Learn how to turn on the bold text feature on your Apple TV to switch to a much heavier font that makes it easy to read things throughout the user interface.
+Learn how to turn on bold text on your Apple TV to switch to a much heavier font that makes it easier to read things throughout the user interface.

 Apple TV defaults to using a light typeface throughout the tvOS interface.
-If your vision is not as it used to be, light typeface makes the text difficult to distinguish from background shading, even if your box is hooked up to a really big screen TV.
-To help with that, the Apple TV software provides an option to use a much heavier font, making the text easier to read.
+If your vision isn’t what it used to be, light typeface makes the text hard to distinguish from background shading, even if your box is hooked up to a really big screen TV.
+To help with that, the Apple TV software offers a heavier font option, making the text easier to read.

 Before we get to it, we should point out that this nifty little feature is supported on any Apple TV model from the fourth-generation model onward.